 - Wear a cotton sleep bra to bed

-- Be extra careful to avoid knocking your breasts or brushing past things
+- Take extra care to avoid knocking your breasts or brushing past things

 Breast Changes #2: Bigger Breasts